Långön: Access

 Boats can land on the beach.
-There a private harbor that can be used by visitors to the residents of the island.
+There is a private harbor that can be used by visitors to the residents of the island.
 In winter the island can be accessed via an ice road, the longest in Sweden at 15 km.

 It runs from Hindersöstallarna on the mainland to the islands of Hindersön, Stor-Brändön and Långön.

 Normally the road is open from January to April.
 Vehicle weight restrictions apply.

 Ploughing of the section leading into Långön is funded privately.

 In the winter there is a groomed and marked snowmobile trail between Långön and Småskär to the east.

 The "magic strait" between Långön and Hindersön was dredged to a depth of 3.3 m in 2012 to allow faster access from Luleå to the islands of the outer archipelago for sailboats and large tour boats.